The Gritters Golf Society

 9. Trophy

-a) In the unlikely event of there actually being anyone foolish enough to have purchased a trophy, then the winner shall hurl it overboard into the English Channel on the way home.
-He will then attempt to say a few words that no one will be interested in.
+a) In the unlikely event of there actually being anyone foolish enough to have purchased a trophy, then the tour winner shall immediately dispose of it in a thoughtful way. (perhaps hurl it into a lake).
+On being presented with the trophy, he will then attempt to say a few words that no one will be interested in.

 b) The winner each year should really buy a tacky trophy for the following year although this happens rarely.